Tropical Poincar\'e duality spaces: Introduction

+In the final part of this paper, we turn to generalizations for \emph{rational polyhedral spaces}, see \cite{Lefschetz11,JellShawSmacka}, and \emph{abstract tropical $R$-cycle} (see \cref{def:abstract_tropical_cycle}).
+These can be equipped with tropical homology and cohomology groups, and a balancing condition for abstract tropical $R$-cycles leads to cap products. \emph{Tropical manifolds} are spaces equipped with charts to Bergman fans of matroids.
+These are studied in \cite{JellShawSmacka,Lefschetz11,GrossShokriehSheaf}, and are shown to satisfy TPD over $\R$ and $\Z$.
+Note also that for tropical Calabi-Yau hypersurfaces, in the $p=q=1$ case, there is a cap product map which can be shown to be an isomorphism by recent work of \cite{Ruddat}.

-The Mayer--Vietoris arguments used in \cite{Lefschetz11} to show TPD on tropical manifolds uses that matroidal fans are local TPD spaces.
-We carry through a similar construction, assuming that the abstract tropical cycle is glued from local TPD spaces.
-We say that an abstract tropical cycle is a \emph{local TPD space over $R$} if the cellular structure is such that all the cells are local TPD spaces over $R$.
+The Mayer--Vietoris arguments used in \cite{Lefschetz11} to show TPD on tropical manifolds can be applied more broadly.
+We say that an abstract tropical cycle is a \emph{local TPD space over $R$} if it is built from fans which are local TPD spaces over $R$.
+These are the building blocks of the smooth tropical cycles as defined in \cite{AminiPiquerezFans}.
 We then prove the following theorem. {\cref{thm:local_tpd_polyspaces_have_tpd}} \begin{thm:local_tpd_abstract} Let $X$ be a local tropical Poincaré duality space over $R$.
 Then $X$ satisfies tropical Poincaré duality over $R$. \end{thm:local_tpd_abstract} Recently, \cite{AminiPiquerez} establishes a full ``Kähler package'' for smooth projective tropical cycles, working with rational coefficients.
-Moreover, they relate TPD of the canonical compactifications of Bergman fans of matroids to the Poincaré duality on the \emph{Chow ring} of a matroid established in \cite{AdiprasitoHuhKatz}.
-This is a ring satisfying a version of Poincaré duality, the Hodge-Riemann bilinear relations, and the hard Lefschetz theorem.
-The Chow ring of a matroid was introduced in \cite{AdiprasitoHuhKatz} to establish the full Heron--Rota--Welsh conjecture: for any matroid, the coefficients of the characteristic polynomial form a log-concave sequence.

-It is suggested in \cite{HuhTropGeomMatroid} that such ``Chow rings'' satisfying the above three properties, collectively dubbed the ``Hodge package'', should be responsible for the log-concavity of many sequences which arise in mathematics.
+They relate TPD of the canonical compactifications of Bergman fans of matroids to the Poincaré duality of the \emph{Chow ring} of a matroid established in \cite{AdiprasitoHuhKatz}, which was used in proving the Heron--Rota--Welsh conjecture.
+It is suggested in \cite{HuhTropGeomMatroid} that such ``Chow rings'' satisfying three properties, collectively dubbed the ``Hodge package'', should be responsible for the log-concavity of many sequences which arise in mathematics.

+In forthcoming work \cite{AAPS}, the authors show that the Tropical Poincaré duality property is a critical ingredient in relating the topology of a variety to the tropical cohomology of its tropicalization.